waleedd32/SimpleContactCRUD/README.md

 - Others: axios for API requests, cors for cross-origin resource sharing, mongoose for object data modeling (ODM), dotenv for environment variable management.

 (Currently working on implementing additional features and improving the UI/UX.)

+## Loading Skeleton

+A skeleton loader has been added to improve user experience during data fetching.
+It provides visual feedback and mimics the table structure while content is loading.

 ## Testing